Hallo Scott, I don't think it would be good for you and I to meet, we don't

 seriousness they deserve,

-you've missed a few points.
+missed a few points.

 The view from the moral high ground is pretty much the same, though the